Key takeaways

 After submitting your application, the lender will run a credit check.
 If you’re approved, you’ll sign formal paperwork.
 This usually consists of giving the lender permission to pay off your current loans for you, with you agreeing to your new loan terms, interest rate and monthly payment.

-If you’ve decided that refinancing is the right move for your student loans, take these steps to prepare for your application.
+If you’ve decided that refinancing is the right move for your student loans, there are five steps to refinancing your student loan.